willyhuang18/Crypto/README.md

 # CryptoNFT
-This application is Non-commercial application.
-This is generate for people interesting on Motoko language, for playing around.
+This application is a Non-commercial application.
+This is generated for people interested in the Motoko language, for playing around with it.
 The code might not be perfect.

-This NFT application is connecting with the RC-Token, user is able to CREATE, BUY, SELL, MINT the NFTs.
+This NFT application connects with the RC-Token, the user is able to CREATE, BUY, SELL, and MINT the NFTs.
 ## Technologies Used

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)